alexsteffenpdm/diffconvpl/readme_content.txt

 The following generators exist and provide the functionality to parse specific commandline arguments as shown below:

 *Note: The square generator can only handle datapoints in increments of 4.*
+*Note: The triangle generator can only handle datapoints in increments of 3.*

 <GENERATOR_HELP_TEXTS>